roobscoob/among-us-protocol/05_innernetobject_types/08_votebansystem.md

     for (int j = 0; j < 3; j++) {
         // Write the client ID of all 3 players that voted to kick the player
-        // The votesToKick array would have default client IDs of 0 writer.writePackedUInt32(players.votesToKick[j]);
+        // The votesToKick array would have default client IDs of 0 in the case of no vote writer.writePackedUInt32(players.votesToKick[j]);
     }
 }

-write.endMessage();
+writer.endMessage();
 ```

 ##### Deserialize